 Further Use of Terpenes

-Limonene from cannabis will be the same limonene found in cheaper material such as citrus fruit; both terpenes will have the same therapeutic effects.
+Limonene from hemp will be the same limonene found in cheaper material such as citrus fruit; both terpenes will have the same therapeutic effects.
 Theoretically, one could analyze the terpene content of a particular strain and mimic that in a blend.
 The tricky part would be hitting those minor terpenes that exist in very small quantities in the original strain.
-With the hundreds of terpenes found in cannabis, many unknown, this can turn into a tedious process.
-There are pros and cons to whether you choose to incorporate cannabis-derived terpenes or botanical.
+With the hundreds of terpenes found in hemp, many unknown, this can turn into a tedious process.
+There are pros and cons to whether you choose to incorporate hemp-derived terpenes or botanical.

 Interested in purchasing some terps?
 Check out our line: